slickworks/lidless/README.md

 The **roots** define points in your filesystem you want to backup.
 The **targets** define backup strategies (where, what and how).
 For now you must edit this file manually.

+### Config command

+For now it operates on current working dir and lets you:

+* Set labels.
+* Add exclude.

 #### Targets

 Each target defines: